muyuworks/myla/README.md

 [English](README.md) | [简体中文](README_zh_CN.md)

-# Myla: Deploy an AI assistant compatible with OpenAI locally
+# Myla: Deploy AI assistants compatible with OpenAI locally

 Myla stands for MY Local Assistant and is designed and optimized for deploying AI assistants based on large language models (LLMs) in a private environment.
 Myla provides an API compatible with the OpenAI assistant API, with support for multiple LLM backends.
 Whether on a laptop or a production server, you can quickly develop and run an AI assistant.